gabrielsc1998/mba-fullcycle/DDD/README.md

         - Open Host Service:
             - is a integration style as a relationship where there is one upstream and many downstreams;
             - example: a team can provide an API to many teams;

+- Tactial Design:

+    - Module:
+        - is something like a representation of a bounded context in a software;
+        - the granularity of a module is a decision of the team;
+        - is a way to organize the software by clear names;

+    - Entity:
+        - is a type of object that has an identity, lifecycle, state and behavior;

+    - Aggregate:
+        - is a type of entity that provides a transactional context (database) for a group of objects;

+    - Value Object:
+        - is a type of object that has no identity;
+        - example: a class of Address, it has no identity, because if the number changes, it means that the address is another one;

+    - Domain Events:
+        - is a type of event that represents something that happened in the domain;
+        - is a way to communicate between bounded contexts;

+    - Domain Services:
+        - is a type of service that represents a domain operation;
+        - is a way to communicate between bounded contexts;